ukparliament/weeknotes.data-search/2018/16/index.md

 ### Domain modelling

-Tuesday saw yet another meeting where Anya and Michael double (triple? more?) checked the various [Statutory Instrument flowcharts](https://ukparliament.github.io/ontologies/procedure/procedure-ontology.html#examples) with Jane and Jack and James and [Ben](https://twitter.com/benwoodhams) and Jenna.
+Tuesday saw yet another meeting where Anya and Michael double (triple? more?) checked the various [Statutory Instrument flowcharts](https://ukparliament.github.io/ontologies/procedure/procedure-ontology.html#examples) with Jane and Jack and James and Jenna.
+And [Ben](https://twitter.com/benwoodhams).
+Or Jen, as he likes to be known.
 There's still some minor tinkering to do but they mostly think they're mostly there.
 Please god.

 They also published a first draft of the [proposed (or baby) SI flow](https://github.com/ukparliament/ontologies/blob/master/procedure/proposed-sis/proposed-sis.pdf) which is about as detailed as they can get until Parliament decides how this will work.